Vietnamese myths are extraordinary. Learn more!

-Dragons, fairies and golden turtles – there are many Vietnamese myths!
+Dragons, fairies and golden turtles – you'll find numerous Vietnamese myths!
 Especially in the rural areas of the country, the locals often live according to these centuries-old traditions.
 In the following sections, you will learn about some legends.
 VIETNAM VISA ONLINE has researched for you.
 Let's get started!

 Vietnamese myths – 100 eggs become one people